 The Trans-Pacific Partnership (TPP) will likely grow to have a very dominant role in Chile's multilateral environmental policy in the coming years.
-The TPP is currently in negotiation, having evolved from the 2006 Trans-Pacific Strategic Economic Partnership (TPSEP or P4).16 A draft of the TPP Environment Chapter was published by WikiLeaks in early 2014,17 and has subsequently received heavy criticism by many prominent non-governmental organizations, such as the Sierra Club,18 for lack of transparency in treaty negotiations,19 lack of enforcement mechanisms20 and the promotion of corporate agenda.22 Other commental agenda through trade liberalization.
+The TPP is currently in negotiation, having evolved from the 2006 Trans-Pacific Strategic Economic Partnership (TPSEP or P4).16 A draft of the TPP Environment Chapter was published by WikiLeaks in early 2014,17 and has subsequently received heavy criticism by many prominent non-governmental organizations, such as the Sierra Club,18 for lack of transparency in treaty negotiations,19 lack of enforcement mechanisms20 and the promotion of corporate agenda.22 Other commentators, however, have lauded the TPP for using a progressive way to promote a strong environmental agenda through trade liberalization.
 The Brookings Institute released a chapter from the upcoming book "Trade Liberalization and International Co-operation: A Legal Analysis of the Trans-Pacific Partnership Agreement" regarding the environmental provisions of the TPP, in which the author discusses how the TPP has the potential to serve as a vehicle for mutual economic growth and the promotion of environmental responsibility.23